 The surviving fragments belong to four sheets printed from three different woodblocks.
 These blocks form a set where each contains a main section with a complete set of 48 cards plus a section with duplicates of a third of these.
 The selection of duplicates is distributed between the blocks so that an imprint from each of the three blocks together make up four decks with the same designs.
 The surviving cards from blocks 1 and 2 are so close to identical that one of these blocks must be a direct copy of the other, or both being direct copies of the same source.
 The cards from block 3 and the duplicate sections differ slightly more from the former than those do from each other, but contain the same designs.
 The cards in the main sections measure 36 by 52 mm, while the duplicates are slightly wider and shorter, 39 by 50 mm.

-The largest fragment from the Cary collection (link) consists of the bottom three quarters of block 1, minus a strip along the edges.
-The British Museum fragments (top, bottom) fit together, forming the right-hand half of block 2, minus half a row of cards at the top and the bottom and some holes.
+The largest fragment from the Cary collection consists of the bottom three quarters of block 1, minus a strip along the edges.
+The British Museum fragments fit together, forming the right-hand half of block 2, minus half a row of cards at the top and the bottom and some holes.

 The close match between the surving parts of these two blocks mentioned above means that we safely can reconstruct much of the missing parts of block 1 using the surviving parts of block 2.
-Only the position of four cards from the main section and the identity and position of four cards in the duplicate section is unaccounted for.
+This way, only the position of four cards from the main section and the identity and position of four cards in the duplicate section is unaccounted for.
 With educated guesses for these, one arrives at the following layout for sheet 1:

 Eicheln ❖ Acorns